Skip to main content

 --config-file=/dwcc-output/config-power_bi.yml

-java -jar <path to jar file> -Dlogdir=<path to log directory>
+java -Dlogdir=<path to log directory> -jar <path to jar file>

 Example command without YAML file